comp110-lytle/comp110/site/resources/syllabus.md

 ## Office Hours and Tutoring

 The most valuable resources in COMP110 are office hours and tutoring.
 The resources are offered strictly in-person.
-Information and times can be found here: <https://comp110-24s.github.io/support/>.
+Information and times can be found [here](/support).

 ## Textbooks and Resources